Sowing Timeline

 My recommended sowing dates

 Hence, for example, I do not recommend sowing salad rocket and mizuna in the spring because it’s their flowering season.
-Although many gardeners do and are happy with the smaller yield and insect-damaged leaves, compared with healthier leaves and more weeks, even months, of picking, from August sowings.
+You will have a smaller yield and insect-damaged leaves, compared with healthier leaves and extra weeks, even months, of picking, from August sowings.

 Sowing and planting

-Mostly I use these words to describe sowing seeds, and planting plants.
-Except for planting garlic and potatoes!
+Sow seeds, and plant plants.
+Except for planting garlic and potatoes.

 How the dates work